TrustAIRLab/GPTracker/README.md

 **✨ Key Features of GPTracker:**

-* All metadata are directly collected entirely from the official GPT Store, rather than from third-party GPT collection websites, thereby avoiding issues such as data loss and delayed synchronization.
+* **Directly collected from the official GPT Store**: All metadata are directly collected from the official GPT Store, rather than from third-party GPT collection websites, thereby avoiding issues such as data loss and delayed synchronization.
-* GPTracker has been running on a **bi-weekly basis since March 26, 2024.** This enables GPTracker and the research community to continuously trace the evolving landscape of GPTs.
+* **Bi-Weekly Tracking**: GPTracker has been running on a **bi-weekly basis since March 26, 2024.** This enables GPTracker and the research community to continuously trace the evolving landscape of GPTs.

 As of the paper submission date (November 14, 2024), GPTracker has completed 16 data collection rounds over 8 months.
 The number of collected GPTs has grown from 511,476 on March 26 to 755,297 by October 23, 2024.